render-engine/render-engine/docs/docs/parsers.md

 ## Creating Custom Parsers

-You can create custom parsers by subclassing [`BasePageParser`][src.render_engine.parsers.base_parsers.BasePageParser].
+You can create custom parsers.

-All the static methods for parsers should return a tuple where the first entry is a dictionary of attributes and the second entry is the rendered content.
+All the staticmethods for parsers should return a tuple where the first entry is a dictionary of attributes and the second entry is the rendered content.

-!!!
+> !!!
 Warning

     Custom Parsers do not use frontmatter by default.
 You would need to ensure that your parser handles frontmatter if you want to use it.

 For example, to create a parser that renders a dictionary, you could do the following: